 Strollers on Rome buses

 Nobody respects the designated areas on the bus so if you find yourself trying to board a full one, you’ll have to fold the stroller and bear the crowds.
-I wish t wasn’t this way but sadly, this is how it works!
+I wish it wasn’t this way but sadly, this is how it works!

 Most of them have very high steps, impossible to negotiate with wheels, and no space is foresees for buggies that have, therefore, to be folded.

-Best strollers for Rome
+The best strollers for Rome

 Quinny, which we used as a travel system in addition with the maxi cosi car seat

-Where to find baby equipment
+Where to buy baby equipment in Rome

 Most big supermarkets stock baby essentials such as nappies, formula, baby food and cups, while medications and high-end baby lotions are sold at the pharmacies.

 Eating out with baby in Rome + toddler friendly restaurants in Rome

 Breastfeeding is common and widely accepted in public.
 You will notice people will rush to help you as soon as they see you with a baby or young child: family in Italy definitely comes first!